-- 2. Your Chaparral boat has fittings for filling the fuel tank on each side of the boat.
-Remove fuel fill plate.
+- 2. Remove fuel fill plate.
 Insert the fuel supply nozzle.
 Allow nozzle to stay in contact with fitting to prevent possible static-produced sparks. - 3.
 After pumping approximately 5 gallons of fuel into tank, inspect engine and fuel tank area for any signs of fuel leakage.
 Continue fueling if you do not detect any leaks or other problems. - 4.
 Allow space at the top of the tank for thermal expansion.
-Do not over-fill tank so that fuel comes out fuel tank vent.
+Do not overfill tank so that fuel comes out fuel tank vent.